dqian3/autobahn-artifact/README.md

 To reproduce all data points, simply adjust the `rate` parameter (input load).

 #### Using free trial machines <a name="freemachines"></a>
 We have, for convenience, also re-run the above experiment using the `t2d-standard-4` machine type available to free users.
 These machines have fewer CPU resources, and thus approach the throughput ceiling sooner.
 Latencies remain consistent with our paper results.
+The configs and results can be found in `experiment_configs/free-trial/`.

 The peak results, using `t2d-standard-4` machines are roughly:
 ```
-      - Autobahn: Throughput: ~212k tx/s, Latency: ~280 ms
+      - Autobahn: Throughput: ~215k tx/s, Latency: ~274 ms
-      - Bullshark: Throughput: ~212k tx/s Latency: ~592 ms
+      - Bullshark: Throughput: ~212k tx/s Latency: ~606 ms
-      - BatchedHS: Throughput: ~150k tx/s, Latency: ~333 ms
+      - BatchedHS: Throughput: ~174k tx/s, Latency: ~348 ms
-      - VanillaHS: Throughput: ~9k tx/s, Latency: ~365 ms
+      - VanillaHS: Throughput: ~9k tx/s, Latency: ~367 ms
 ```

 ### Scalability